Earthquakes on May 8, 2026

 2.4 km---AutoUSGS →

-At 21:28 UTC on May 8, 2026, a magnitude 2.0 tremor occurred 9 km WNW of The Geysers, CA. Coming 1 hours after a magnitude 2.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+On May 8, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 9 km WNW of The Geysers, CA at 21:28 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.1 earthquake that occurred about 1 hours earlier.
 At a depth of just 2.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 38.822°, -122.844°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 38.822°N, -122.844°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08